ElektraInitiative/libelektra/doc/todo/ROADMAP.md

 type checker plugin redesign: take care of simplicity + working together with others
 	set of types (min, max as 1-20, enums as user-defined types,...), space separated as now look into haskell type classes

-## testing

-create new test cases with shell script recorder

 ## other stuff